openmc-dev/openmc/docs/source/devguide/styleguide.rst

 Python
 ------

-Style for Python code should follow PEP8_.
+Style for Python code should follow PEP8_, and be formatted with black_.

 Docstrings for functions and methods should follow numpydoc_ style.

-Python code should work with Python 3.8+.
+Python code should work with Python 3.11+.

 Use of third-party Python packages should be limited to numpy_, scipy_, matplotlib_, pandas_, and h5py_.
 Use of other third-party packages must be